muatasimqazi/group-worud97/README.md

 ## Muatasim Qazi - Building a version of Parchís
 ## Catherine Yoo - Building a keyboard version of DDR
 ## Ju An Oh - Building a mini ping pong game
+## Ben Celsi - Building a visually customizable version of "The Game of Life"